 “Just last month, we announced that we are going to hold the largest spectrum auction in American history later this year,” Pence said.

-Since not all nations share America’s ideals, values, commitment to freedom, the rule of law and peace, Pence said it makes U.S. leadership in space especially important, Pence said.
+Since not all nations share America’s ideals, values, commitment to freedom, the rule of law and peace, Pence said it makes U.S. leadership in space especially important.

 The truth is nations such as Russia, China, North Korea and Iran have pursued weapons to jam and disable U.S. navigation and communications satellites via electronic attacks from the ground, Pence said.